Nexmo/station/_documentation/messaging/sms/building-blocks/receive-a-delivery-receipt.md

 ## Send a message

-We're now ready to send the message, you can do this with the [Nexmo CLI](/tools) as such:
+We are now ready to send the message, you can do this with the [Nexmo CLI](/tools) as such:

 ```
 $ nexmo sms 447700900000 "This is a message from Nexmo API"